-Locals on Wednesday uncovered a mass grave in the town of Ishaqi, which according to the commission contains “” of bodies.
+Locals on Wednesday uncovered a mass grave in the town of Ishaqi, which according to the commission contains “hundreds” of bodies.

-The Salahaddin Clan Council issued a the same day confirming the site’s discovery.
+The Salahaddin Clan Council issued a statement the same day confirming the site’s discovery.

 The council’s spokesman Tami al-Majmei told Rudaw English on Saturday that the mass grave “contained the remains of more than 50 people from Salahaddin, including women, and children between 8 and 12 years old.”